Kanchi Kamakoti Peetham: Tensions in the temple leadership

-Sankararaman murder case
+Sankararaman murder case (2004)

-In 2004, Jagadguru Sri Jayendra Saraswathi Mahaswamigal and his junior Vijayendra Saraswati were arrested in connection with the Sankararaman murder case on Diwali day.
+In 2004, Jayendra Saraswathi and his junior Vijayendra Saraswati were arrested in connection with the Sankararaman murder case on Diwali day.
 The court said that the complainant failed to support the prosecution and he was given bail.
-The trial went on till 2013 when he was acquitted by the court.
+The trial went on till 2013 when he was acquitted by the court, but the murder trial negatively impacted both his standing and his role in society, and the image and influence the Kanchi Mutt.